 Congestion control on the Internet has historically been performed end-to-end with end-systems assuming the responsibility for detecting congestion and reacting to it appropriately.
 Current TCP implementations detect instances of packet loss, interpret these events as indicators of congestion, and reduce the rate at which they are transmitting data by reducing the connection's window size.
 This congestion reaction (combined with a linear probing congestion avoidance mechanism) successfully eliminated the occurrence of congestion collapse events on the Internet and has enabled the growth of the Internet to its current size.
-Nonetheless, concerns have been raised about the future of pure end-toend approaches to congestion control [2, 5].
-In response to these concerns, router-based congestion control schemes known as active queue management (AOM) have been developed and proposed for deployment on the Internet [2].
+Nonetheless, concerns have been raised about the future of pure end-toend approaches to congestion control [2, 7].
+In response to these concerns, router-based congestion control schemes known as active queue management (AQM) have been developed and proposed for deployment on the Internet [2].
 With AQM, it is now possible for end-systems to receive a signal of incipient congestion prior to the actual occurrence of congestion.
 The signal can be implicit, realized by a router dropping a packet from a connection even though resources exist to enqueue and forward the packet, or explicit, realized by the routers' AQM scheme setting an explicit congestion notification (ECN) bit in the packet's header and forwarding the packet.

-Between the methods of dropping and ECN marking of packets, ECN marking and forwarding is clearly preferred.
-Indeed a previous study of marking versus dropping showed that when combined with prominent AQM schemes, ECN allowed interactive applications to experience significantly reduced response times for request-response exchanges, and allowed service providers to obtain higher link utilization and lower loss rates [16].
+Between dropping and ECN marking of packets, ECN marking and forwarding is clearly preferred.
+Indeed a previous study of marking versus dropping showed that when combined with prominent AQM schemes, ECN allowed interactive applications to experience significantly reduced response times for request-response exchanges, and allowed service providers to obtain higher link utilization and lower loss rates [17].
 The positive results of ECN, however, are confounded by the lack of ECN deployment in the current Internet.
-For example, a recent study (2004) showed that only 2.1% of web servers on the Internet had correctly deployed ECN [19].
+In a study of TCP behavior, Padhye and Floyd found that less than 10% of 24,030 tested web servers had ECN enabled, of which less than 1% had a compliant implementation of ECN [20].
+More recent ECN testing (February - May 2004) showed that only 2.1% of web servers on the Internet had correctly deployed ECN [21].
+This clearly points to obvious difficulties in deploying and properly using ECN on the end-systems.

 Without ECN enabled at the end systems, dropping packets is the only mechanism AQM schemes can use to signal incipient congestion.
 Ultimately, the goal of AQM is to ensure queues never overflow (i.e., ensure that true congestion does not occur).
 AQM schemes typically avoid queue overflows by dropping packets aggressively when a router's queue grows larger than a certain threshold.
 In this paper, we argue that while it is important to control router queues, this control should not be performed without regard to the resulting loss-rate.
 Solely attempting to control queue length can induce loss-rates that have as negative an effect on application and network performance as the large queues that existing AQM schemes are trying to avoid.
 Thus controlling queue length without regard to loss-rate can be counterproductive.